ljs7143/java-studyalone/Readme.md

-This repository aims to organze the contents of JAVA
+This repository aims to organize the contents of JAVA